Great Chinese Famine: Initial reactions and cover-ups

+Special supply and relief measure

+Jade Spring Hill in Beijing, where a special farm was established with the help of Soviet experts to supply food exclusively to Mao Zedong and other senior CCP leaders since early 1950s.

+In November 1960, a special supply system (or tegong) was established nationwide during the Great Famine, providing food and daily necessities exclusively to high-ranking officials of the Chinese Communist Party and Chinese government.
+This special supply system can be traced back to the Yan'an period of the CCP, prior to the founding of the People's Republic of China in October 1949.

+In January 1961, the 9th Plenary Session of the 8th Central Committee initiated a policy of readjustment summarized as "adjustment, consolidation, filling out, and improvement", marking a shift away from some of the Great Leap Forward's most extreme measures.
+China also increased grain purchases and imports beginning in 1961.
+Between 1961 and 1963, China imported grain from countries including Australia and Canada; these imports were used to supply cities and, in turn, made it possible to reduce grain collections demanded from rural producers.

 Response from Taiwan

-In response to the famine on Mainland China, the Government of the Republic of China and the Free China Relief Agency launched a large scale donation campaign throughout Taiwan and the Chinese diaspora communist to collect and to deliver aid to the victims of the famine.
+In response to the famine on Mainland China, the Government of the Republic of China and the Free China Relief Agency launched a large scale donation campaign throughout Taiwan and the Chinese diaspora community to collect and to deliver aid to the victims of the famine.
 Initially, the plan was to collect the aid and funds via the Free China Relief Agency and then pass it onto the Red Cross in order to deliver it to mainland.
 The Red Cross complied with the request from the Free China Relief Agency and contacted the PRC government for permission to deliver the aid.
-But, the PRC government refused the aid, claiming that “Although our rural areas suffered serious natural calamities in the past two years, there has never been a famine” and asserting that “ the nation was fully capable of overcoming temporary difficulties caused by natural calamities.”
+But, the PRC government refused the aid, claiming that "Although our rural areas suffered serious natural calamities in the past two years, there has never been a famine" and asserting that "the nation was fully capable of overcoming temporary difficulties caused by natural calamities".
 Upon receiving the negative reply, the Free China Relief Agency contacted the Republic of China Air Force to airdrop the aid onto the mainland.
 In the ensuing airdrop campaign, the ROC Air Force was able to deliver tons of humanitarian aid to famine-stricken civilians on the mainland through airdrops during the night.